settlemint/docs/docs/using-platform/11_middleware.md

 When deploying a smart contract the ABI file can be found as part of the artificats.
 See [Deploying the Smart Contract](/documentation/docs/developer-guides/connect-frontend#adding-the-abi).
 Download the ABI json files and save them on your local filesystem.

+When creating a new middleware you'll need to upload at least one ABI.

-To upload the ABIs of the smart contract portal middleware navigate to the middleware, go the details and click on the 'Manage Middleware' button on the top right.
+To update the ABIs of an existing smart contract portal middleware navigate to the middleware, go the details and click on the 'Manage Middleware' button on the top right.
 Click on the 'Update ABIs' item and a dialog will open.
 In this dialog upload the ABI file(s) you saved on your local filesystem in the previous step.

 ![Update ABIs](../../static/img/using-the-platform/scp-update-abis.png)